-To withdraw your child from the Center, you need to provide a written notice two weeks in advance.
+To withdraw your child from the center, you need to provide a written notice two weeks in advance.
 Failure to do so will result in losing your two-week deposit.
 It's your responsibility to initiate the withdrawal process by submitting a disenrollment form with a two-week notice.
 If you don't submit this notice, you'll still be responsible for paying tuition for those two weeks.
+Discounted vacation weeks may not be used within your two-week disenrollment period.